Off-label drugs for cancer Recovery and Survival

 This study says: In summary, we have shown that mifepristone is a potent blocker of ovarian cancer growth in vitro and in vivo.
 The feasibility of using mifepristone to enhance the efficacy of conventional chemotherapy for ovarian cancer is encouraging and requires further investigation.

-Case Report: We show long-term high-quality survival following single-agent treatment with a progesterone receptor antagonist in two cases of advanced metastatic cancer.
-The US Food and Drug Association granted a compassionate-use investigational new drug approval for use of single-agent 200 mg mifepristone orally/day to a moribund woman with never-treated metastatic lung cancer and a male with bilateral renal cell carcinoma who had undergone only a unilateral hemi-nephrectomy.
-Both had long-term high-quality survival (5 years for the patient with lung cancer with complete remission of all lung lesions, and 12 years for the male patient with kidney cancer).
-Neither patient had any side-effects from mifepristone therapy.
-Conclusion: These cases helped influence the US Food and Drug Association in granting an investigator-initiated investigational new drug study on advanced non-small cell lung cancer.
+Case Report: Long-term high-quality survival following mifepristone treatment with a progesterone receptor antagonist in two cases of advanced metastatic cancer [ a moribund woman with never-treated metastatic lung cancer and a male with bilateral renal cell carcinoma.]
+These cases helped influence the US Food and Drug Association in granting an investigator-initiated investigational new drug study on advanced non-small cell lung cancer.

 Source: Labiotech.eu